Skip to content

 Water and Your Skin: What’s the Big Deal?

 That hydration serum you smooth on before your moisturiser, is it doing the work that water can never achieve?
 Topical skincare products and treatments seem to be the most potent way to complexion perfection.
-However, regarding hydration and skin health, water shouldn’t be left out in the cold.
-Research has found a skin link between those not drinking enough water and a dehydrated skin condition.
+However, water shouldn’t be left out in the cold regarding hydration and skin health.
+Research has found a link between not drinking enough water and dehydrated skin.
 In other words, if you’re not sipping on the good stuff and suffer dehydration already, drinking more water does have a positive effect.
 It seems to help with the look of your skin and help keep hydration levels balanced.
 Think of it this way: skin hydration reflects body hydration.
 So, denying your body water is denying your skin the same.

-Time to fill up that water bottle and amp up your hydration?
+Is it time to fill up that water bottle and amp up your hydration?
 We think so!
-Adding blueberries, mint and lemon slices can make the experience all the more refreshing.
-Find other ways to turn water drinking into a target rather a chore.
+Adding blueberries, mint, and lemon slices can make the experience all the more refreshing.
+Find other ways to turn water drinking into a target rather than a chore.
 Hydration Apps like Hydro Coach and Aqualert can be the reminder you need to sip.
 And meet your water goals!
-Whichever ways work for you, here’s to better wellbeing in 2022 and beyond.
+Whichever ways work for you, here’s to better well-being in 2022 and beyond.